js-cookie/java-cookie/README.md

 ## Cookie Attributes

-the default cookie attributes can be set globally by setting properties of the `.defaults()` instance or individually for each call to `.set(...)` by passing an `Attributes` instance in the last argument.
+The default cookie attributes can be set globally by setting properties of the `.defaults()` instance or individually for each call to `.set(...)` by passing an `Attributes` instance in the last argument.
 Per-call attributes override the default attributes.

 ```java
 Cookies cookies = Cookies.initFromServlet( request, response );